jsgroth/jgb/README.md

 # jgb

-An attempt at writing a Game Boy emulator. jgb is not cycle-accurate (mainly due to non-cycle-accurate memory timings) but it is a functional low-level emulator.
+An attempt at writing a Game Boy emulator. jgb is not cycle-accurate (mainly due to non-cycle-accurate memory timings) but it is a functional low-level emulator with no game-specific logic or game-specific hacks.
+It should be able to run the majority of licensed Game Boy and Game Boy Color games.

 ## Requirements